djemalt/Python-Projects/README.md

 - Project 4- A password generator
 - Project 5- Caesar Cipher - input a message, the amount you want to shift it, then type if you would like to encode or decode the message second method is only a decoder and must be specified in the code and not as an input

+# PyCharm  projects
+- Project 6- A simple Trivia game.
+Mainly to practice using Pycharm and OOP